 - always use available safety equipment, even if others don't

 - if appropriate safety equipment isn't available, use another provider.

 Beach and land access

 To avoid trespassing, seek permission from local landowners before accessing non-public areas, including beaches.
 Some landowners may charge a fee for access.

-Road travel in Vanuatu is hazardous.
+Road travel is hazardous.
 Roads are poorly maintained.
 Many roads are unsealed and poorly lit.
 Pedestrians often walk on roads and can be difficult to see, especially at night.

-Vehicles in Vanuatu drive on the right-hand side of the road.
+Vehicles drive on the right-hand side of the road.

 - Check you have adequate insurance cover before driving in Vanuatu.

 - Familiarise yourself with local traffic laws and practices before driving.